 There are a few different tips that you can use to help find cheap trains from Basel to Rome.
 When presented with the option, try to book a train that has the highest number of transfers possible, as these types of trips are typically slower than nonstop journeys and thus have cheaper tickets.
 Those that are able to book their reservation as far in advance as possible should do so, as the earlier you book, the cheaper tickets will be.
 If you are flexible with when you are going to travel, this will make it easier for you to select the most affordable fare that is offered.

-When taking a train from Basel, you have a couple of train stations you can depart from including Basel SBB, Basel Bad Bhf and Basel, Birmannsgasse.
-When you arrive in Rome, your train can arrive in train stations including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When departing from Basel, you have various train station options to start your trip from including Basel SBB, Basel St Johann and Basel Bad Bhf.
+When arriving in Rome, you can end your journey in train stations like Roma Termini, Roma Tiburtina and Roma Trastevere.

 Here are some other resources that might have the information you need